-Literature suggests that several other factors, such as engagement in sales at home (the demand effect), access to domestic inputs (linkage effect) or benefit from externalities (agglomeration effect), could influence the choice of manufacturing location.
-Table 11 empirically examines the effect of these factors on the baseline estimates.
+Since several other factors, such as engagement in sales at home (the demand effect), access to domestic inputs (linkage effect) or benefit from externalities (agglomeration effect), could influence the choice of manufacturing location.
+Robustness of results to these factors is investigated in the Appendix.